jestjs/jest/docs/SnapshotTesting.md

 The snapshot artifact should be committed alongside code changes.
 Jest uses [pretty-format](https://github.com/thejameskyle/pretty-format) to make snapshots human-readable during code review.
 On subsequent test runs Jest will simply compare the rendered output with the previous snapshot.
 If they match, the test will pass.
 If they don't match, either the test runner found a bug in your code that should be fixed, or the implementation has changed and the snapshot needs to be updated.

+More information on how snapshot testing works and why we built it can be found on the [release blog post](https://facebook.github.io/jest/blog/2016/07/27/jest-14.html).
+We also recommend reading [this blog post](http://benmccormick.org/2016/09/19/testing-with-jest-snapshots-first-impressions/) to get a good sense of when you should use snapshot testing.

 ### Updating Snapshots

 It's straightforward to spot when a snapshot test fails after a bug has been introduced.
 When that happens, go ahead and fix the issue and make sure your snapshot tests are passing again.
 Now, let's talk about the case when a snapshot test is failing due to an intentional implementation change.